Hong Kong–Taipei route

-The route between Hong Kong International Airport (formerly Kai Tak Airport) and Taoyuan International Airport (formerly Taipei Songshan Airport) is one of the world's busiest international air routes.
+The route between Hong Kong International Airport (and its predecessor the Kai Tak Airport) and Taoyuan International Airport (which replaced Taipei Songshan Airport as Taipei's main airport) is the world's busiest international air route.
 According to OAG's annual report, there were almost 6.8 million seats offered for the route in 2024.

 Location

 Opened in 1998, Hong Kong International Airport is one of the world's busiest cargo gateways and passenger airports.
 Other airports with connections to Hong Kong also had some of the busiest flight routes in the world according to the OAG report in 2019, including Bangkok Suvarnabhumi, Shanghai Pudong, Seoul Incheon, and Ninoy Aquino International Airport.

 Opened in 1979, Taoyuan International Airport is the main international airport serving Taiwan.
 Despite being located in Taoyuan, the airport is referred to as "Taipei airport" since it serves the city of Taipei, and most flights from Taipei to Hong Kong depart from Taoyuan International Airport rather than Taipei Songshan Airport after Taoyuan Airport opened.

 Before the Cross-strait charter was established in 2008, most Taishang who travelled to mainland China needed to transfer via third-party airports; and Hong Kong International Airport became the most popular airport at the time.
-The Hong Kong-Taipei route, therefore, was used to travel between Taiwan and China.
+The Hong Kong–Taipei route, therefore, was used to travel between Taiwan and China.
 But even though the Cross-strait charter was established, transportation needs between Hong Kong and Taiwan are still high for its active civilian exchanges.